jezek/URLchess/README.md

 - minimize js file size (don't use some packages like fmt, ...)
 - more touch friendly ui (dragable pieces?)
 - multilanguage?
+- transition to wasm?
 - ...

 ### Contribution
 Test, fork, make pull requests, file issues or improvement ideas, discuss.
 Everything within reasons is welcome.

+### Why golang + gopherjs?
+To test golang's web development capabilities and learn something from it.